 Finally, BuddyBoss gives you the option to get your own branded mobile apps for iOS and Android devices.
 Your members can access your community and courses through the app and it also supports features for push notifications, in-app purchases, etc.

 As far as pricing is concerned, BuddyBoss costs $228/year for a 1-site license.
-If you need more licenses, you can get a 5-site license for $288/year and a 10-site license for $328/year.
+If you need more than that, you can get a 5-site license for $288/year and a 10-site license for $328/year.

 The only caveat is that these plans don’t include the mobile app functionality.
-That is a completely separate service and its pricing starts from $219/month.
+That is a completely separate service for which pricing starts from $219/month.

 The biggest advantage of using a WordPress-based community plugin is the extendability of functionality.
-Even if certain things aren’t supported natively, you can find another plugin or add-on that allows you to add those features.
+Even if native support is lacking for certain features, you can find another plugin or add-on that allows you to add what you need.

 Best for SaaS & software companies